 Both Sam Neang and Denise Ban fled Cambodia as children during the genocidal reign of the Khmer Rouge, during which an estimated two million Cambodians died.
 Both spent years in refugee camps in Thailand before eventually making their way to the United States.
 They met in Lowell in 1987 when Sam’s mother was hired to plan Denise’s sister’s wedding.
 They married in 1990.

 The idea to open a restaurant came from Sam and Denise’s friends and family.
 Nearly every weekend the couple would host get-togethers at their house and cook for 20-30 people.
 Their guests would always comment on how good their cooking was and would suggest that they open a restaurant together.
 At first they didn’t even consider the idea, but then one day a realtor brought an available space to their attention and they decided to just take a look.
 The couple ended up falling in love all over agian this time with the idea of cooking together.
 They opened up Simply Khmer in 2008.

 Since then Simply Khmer has earned a reputation for serving delicious and authentic Cambodian food.
 It receives rave reviews from the Boston Globe and been featured on the Travel Channel.
 Simply Khmer has also been featured in the BostonGlobe, Boston Magazine, and the Lowell Sun.

 View the full episode of Neighborhood Kitchens below

 26 Lincoln St # 4, Lowell, MA 01851 • (978)-454-6700 • email@example.com

-We will be CLOSED on July 4th, Thanksgiving, and Christmas
+We will be on holiday on July 4th, July 14 thru 21 for Vacation, Thanksgiving, & Christmas